Trim (computing): Enabling unsupported filesystems

 Where the filesystem does not automatically support TRIM, some utilities can send trimming commands manually.
 Usually they determine which blocks are free and then pass this list as a series of trimming commands to the drive.
 These utilities are available from various manufacturers (e.g. Intel, G.Skill), or as general utilities (e.g. Linux's hdparm "wiper" since v9.17, or mdtrim, as mentioned above).
 Both hdparm and mdtrim find free blocks by allocating a large file on the filesystem and resolving what physical location it was assigned to.

-Regardless of operating system, the drive can detect when the computer writes all-zeros to a block, and de-allocate (trim) that block instead of recording a block of zeros.
+Regardless of operating system, the drive can detect when the computer writes all zeros to a block, and de-allocate (trim) that block instead of recording the block of zeros.
 If reading a de-allocated block always returns zeros, this shortcut is transparent to the user, except for faster writing (and reading) of all-zero blocks, in addition to the usual benefit of faster writing into unused areas.
-Operating systems don't write all-zeros to "wipe" files or free space, but some utilities do.
+Operating systems do not write all zeros to "wipe" files or free space, but some utilities do.